 The Public Service Scholars Program (PSSP) is a year-round program that supports students’ efforts to complete a senior honors thesis or capstone project that is rigorously developed as well as informed by and useful to specific community organizations or public interest constituencies.
 Students participate in the PSSP during their senior or co-term year, concurrently with the honors or capstone program in their major academic department or interdisciplinary program of study.
 Students may also propose independent capstone projects.
 Individuals from all majors and programs are welcome to apply for admission to PSSP.

 The Haas Center established the Public Service Scholars Program in 1994 to encourage students to connect public service with their academic work and research interests through an honors thesis.

 PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship as a form of public service.
 PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
 The PSSP complements the requirements of students’ honors or capstone programs and the efforts of faculty advisors during the thesis-writing process.
 Early in autumn quarter, an overnight retreat provides the foundational community-building experience for the group.

 By request, PSSP students can be matched with a Stanford staff, faculty or community member who serves as a mentor.
-The mentor relationship is highly individualized, but mentors typically provide advice and support to foster the public service dimension of the thesis research and to pursue larger questions of how this work relates to students’ lives and career goals.
+The mentor relationship is highly individualized, but mentors typically provide advice and support to foster the community-engaged dimension of the thesis research and to pursue larger questions of how this work relates to students’ lives and career goals.
 Students should also enter the program with a faculty advisor for their thesis.

-During the course of the academic year, PSSP students develop public service plans by identifying audiences who might be interested in or benefit from their thesis research.
+During the course of the academic year, PSSP students develop plans to identify audiences who might be interested in or benefit from their thesis research.
 Through this process, participants are challenged to make the link between scholarly research and the public good.
 Knowing their research will do more than “sit on a shelf” is a powerful motivation during the thesis-writing process.